 This lab is designed to review shop operations and provide the student with practical application of the maintenance skills they have learned.
+Emphasis is placed on development of leadership born out of good judgment and decision-making ability.
 Tool fabrication using machining and welding processes continues to be a secondary emphasis of this course.